Chile's president sparks outrage with visit to quarantined protest square

 The area around Plaza Italia is covered by a strict quarantine covering large parts of Santiago that prevents people from leaving their homes without specific permission from the authorities.
 Chile has 3,737 confirmed cases of the coronavirus so far, and 22 people have died.

-The centre-right president`s actions were “divisive at a time when the country needs unity,” said Heraldo Munoz, president of the center-left Christian Democratic Party.
+The centre-right president’s actions were “divisive at a time when the country needs unity,” said Heraldo Munoz, the president of the opposition center-left Party for Democracy (PPD).

 “President Pinera goes walking in Plaza Italia while the government is asking people to stay at home - this is a provocation, improper for a head of state in the midst of a pandemic,” he wrote on Twitter.